 The UK Visas and Immigration (UKVI) Website willl tell you if you need a visa to study in the UK with UWTSD and, if so, what type of visa you should apply for.

 Guide for applying for a Tier 4 (General) visa from outside of the UK

 Make sure that you have completed an application form and submitted it to the University.
 There is more information available to help you with this in the How to Apply section.

 Once your application is accepted, you will then be given detailed guidance and support for your visa application.

 No. UWTSD works only with Recruitment Agents that it has assessed and approved.
 These Agents have been trained by the University and are, therefore, aware that you and they must work through the University's visa application team.

-You should ensure that your Agent is incuded on the university's approved lists given in the Your Country section.
+You should ensure that your Agent is incuded on the university's approved lists given in the Regions section.

 There are several different types of visa that permit you to enter the UK.
 These are issued according to the purpose of your last visit; for example, for tourism, study, or work.

 In almost all cases, to be able to study at UWTSD you will be required to make a new, study visa application from your home country.